UnderstandLingBV/Tuktu/examples.md

 Note that for demonstration purposes, most examples make use of trivial, batch-oriented dummy generators.
 Examples are shown in code-blocks inside running articles that explain functionality.

 Not all generators and processors of Tuktu are presented in the examples.
-Each module has its own readme file that outlines all the generators and processors that it contains.
+For a full overview of all generators and processors, check out the [documentation](documentation).

 # A First Example
 Let's start of by creating some simple example configuration files that do not serve any practical purpose, but merely give a minimal working example to start using Tuktu with.